Dan-Christiansen/Dan-Christiansen.github.io/_pages/cv.md

 Service, leadership, and professional affiliations
 ======
+* AIChE Midwest Regional Conference
+  * Co-chair of 2023 General Arrangements Committee
-* Co-chair for the 2022 AIChE Midwest Regional Conference poster session
+  * Co-chair of 2022 poster session
 * Theta Tau Professional Engineering Fraternity
   * Founder of Nu Epsilon Chapter, President 2015-2017
   * Host of the Southeast Regional Conference, 2018
 * University of Illinois at Chicago Graduate Association of Chemical Engineers
-  * President 2020-2021
+  * President 2020-2021, 2022-Present
+  * Organized 2022 Department Research Symposium, Graduate Seminar Series, Preliminary Exam workshop, Data Science in Chemical Industries workshop series
 * Member of the University of Illinois at Chicago Graduate Student Association representing the Department of Chemical Engineering
 * Society of Women Engineers
   * Mentor of the Semester, Fall 2018
 * American Institute of Chemical Engineers
+* American Chemical Society
 * Order of the Engineers
 * National Eagle Scout Association